-Statement Description

-algorithm '

-Defines the algorithm to be used in a key clause.

-ca-file

-Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify

-remote peer certificates.

-cert-file

-Specifies the path to a file containing the TLS certificate for a connection.

-ciphers

-Specifies a list of allowed ciphers.

-dhparam-file

-Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites.

-dnsrps-enable

-Turns on the DNS Response Policy Service (DNSRPS) interface.

-dnsrps-options

-Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library.

-Service (DNSNI 3) provider notary.

-key D. Constant and the Con

-Defines a shared secret key for use with TSIG or the command channel.

-key-file

-Specifies the path to a file containing the private TLS key for a connection.

-keys

-Specifies one or more $server_key$ s to be used with a remote server.

-prefer-server-

-ciphers Specifies that server ciphers should be preferred over client ones.

-protocols

-Specifies the allowed versions of the TLS protocol.

-random-device

-Specifies a source of entropy to be used by the server.

-remote-

-hostname Specifies the expected hostname in the TLS certificate of the remote server.

-response-policy

-Specifies response policy zones for the view or among global options.

-secret

-Defines a Base64-encoded string to be used as the secret by the algorithm.

-session-keyalg

-304 Specifies the algorithm to use for the TSIG session key Chapter 8.
-Configuration Reference

-session-keyfile

-Specifies the pathname of the file where a TSIG session key is written, when generated by named
+Statement Description algorithm Defines the algorithm to be used in a key clause. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verificate peer certificates. cert-file Specifies the path to a file containing the TLS certificate for a connection. ciphers Specifies a list of allowed ciphers. dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. key Defines a shared secret key for use with TSIG or the command channel. key-file Specifies the path to a file containing the private TLS key for a connection. keys Specifies one or more server_key s to be used with a remote server. prefer-server- ciphers Specifies that server ciphers should be preferred over client ones. protocols Specifies the allowed versions of the TLS protocol. remote- hostname Specifies the expected hostname in the TLS certificate of the remote server. response-policy Specifies response policy zones for the view or among global options. secret Defines a Base64-encoded string to be used as the secret by the algorithm. session-keyalg Specifies the algorithm to use for the TSIG session key. session-keyfile 3.4.
+Statement Specifies the pathname of the file where a TSIG session key is written, when generated by named spy Tag for use by nsupdate -1. session-